ccpgames/WwiseUE4Plugin/README.md

 Source releases
 ---------------

-This integration is compatible with Unreal Engine 4.11 and its patch releases, and is based on Wwise 2015.1.6.
+This branch is compatible with Unreal Engine 4.12 Preview, and is based on Wwise 2015.1.6.
 You can download the latest Wwise version [here](http://www.audiokinetic.com/downloads/).

 This repository only contains the source code for the plug-in.
 If you wish to download a pre-built version of the plug-in, please visit our [downloads page](http://www.audiokinetic.com/downloads/).